 We can also get angry if we plan or promise too much and fail to meet our own expectations.
 Maybe some software has a steep learning curve, and it is known to be impossible to learn and use in few days or even hours.
 Another possible reason is a stubborn mindset not ready to let go of concepts how to do something, when there is a totally different approach taken by the specific tool.

 Finally, there are some reasons for rage and rants that can’t be be tackled by a change of personal behaviour.
-I don’t want to get too political in a technological community (but I will elaborate in my personal open mind culture weblog), but there have been increasing debates about gatekeeping, injustice, gender pay gap, and even harrassment preventing people to do their job in STEM / information technology and get paid and respected accordingly.
+I don’t want to get too political in a technological community (but I will elaborate in my personal open mind culture weblog), but there have been increasing debates about gatekeeping, injustice, gender pay gap, and even harassment preventing people to do their job in STEM / information technology and get paid and respected accordingly.
 The so-called “marginalized” groups are often a majority in the world-wide population, but the tech sector is still dominated by white dudes from rich countries.
 And that might be directly connected with some other systemic problems that many popular software and web apps lack proper testing, documentation, and accessibility.

 Using Anger as a Positive Motivation